euphoricpoptarts/bbpCudaImplementation/README.md

 Check the box for your installed version of the Cuda Toolkit

 ### Compile
 C++17 (for std::filesystem)

+### Ensure Runtime Assumptions
+Create two directories named "completed" and "progressCache" in the directory in which you will run the executable
+Create a file named "application.properties"; see next section for details

 ## Configuration
 application.properties specifies the following:
-strideMultiplier: number of sum terms computed by each thread
+strideMultiplier: number of sum terms computed by each thread; set to 64
-blockCount: blockCount
+blockCount: blockCount; choose a multiple of the number of SMs on your GPU
 primaryGpu: 1 for a delay between kernel launches, 0 for no delay
 controlType: 0 to input which digit of pi to calculate manually or use command line options; 1 to cede control to restful service; 2 to run benchmark
 benchmarkTrials: number of trials for each blockCount in benchmark